Army Reserve units set high-water mark during port-ops exercise

 |Downloads:

-This work, Army Reserve units set high-water mark during port-ops exercise [Image 2 of 2], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve units set high-water mark during port-ops exercise, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT